cjshawMIT/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

 Add Links to Your Personal Social Media Accounts
 =================================================

-If you choose to display a full profile, you can optionally add social media icons on your profile that link to your personal Twitter, Facebook, or LinkedIn account pages.
+If you select the **Full Profile** option, you can add social media icons on your profile that link to your personal Twitter, Facebook, or LinkedIn account pages.

 To add links to your social media accounts to your profile, follow these steps.

 #.
 At the top of any page, select **Account** from the dropdown menu icon next
    to your username.

 #.
-On **Account Settings** page, under **Social Media Links**, enter either
+On the **Account Settings** page, under **Social Media Links**, enter
-   your username or the full URL to the profile page for each social media account that you want to add to your profile.
+   either your username or the URL to the profile page for each social media account that you want to add to your profile.

    For example, if your Facebook username is ``edx``, you can enter either